DC algorithms for a class of sparse group $\ell_0$ regularized optimization problems: Introduction

-To sum up, the main contributions of this paper are as follows. \begin{itemize} \item Define a class of stationary points for relaxation problem (\ref{g0ps}), which satisfies a stronger optimality condition than the weak d-stationary points and critical points of relaxation problem (\ref{g0ps}). \item Define a class of strong local minimizers of primal problem (\ref{g0p}), which satisfy a desirable property of its global minimizers.
-Prove the equivalence between the primal problem (\ref{g0p}) and the relaxation problem (\ref{g0ps}) in the sense of global minimizers, and the equivalence between the defined stationary point of (\ref{g0ps}) and the strong local minimizer of (\ref{g0p}). \item Design two DC algorithms to obtain the strong local minimizers of (\ref{g0p}).
-Prove that all accumulation points of the iterates generated by the proposed algorithms have a common support set and a unified lower bound for the nonzero entries, and their zero entries can be attained within finite iterations. \item Prove the global convergence and faster convergence rate of the iterates generated by the proposed algorithms under some proper conditions. \end{itemize}
+To sum up, the main contributions of this paper are as follows. \begin{itemize} \item Define a class of stationary points for relaxation problem (\ref{g0ps}), which satisfies a stronger optimality condition than weak d-stationary points and critical points of (\ref{g0ps}).
+For problem (\ref{g0ps}) with $\lambda_2=0$, the defined stationary point is equivalent to the weak d-stationary point in \cite{Pang2017}. \item Generalize the definition of strong local minimizer in \cite{Bian2020} from problem (\ref{g0p}) with $\lambda_2=0$ to problem (\ref{g0p}), which satisfies a desirable property of its global minimizers.
+Prove the equivalence between problem (\ref{g0p}) and its relaxation problem (\ref{g0ps}) in the sense of global minimizers, and the equivalence between the defined stationary point of (\ref{g0ps}) and the strong local minimizer of (\ref{g0p}) under a weaker restriction on $\nu$ than that in \cite{Bian2020}. \item Design two DC algorithms to obtain the strong local minimizers of (\ref{g0p}).
+Prove that all accumulation points of the iterates generated by the proposed algorithms have a common support set and a unified lower bound for the nonzero entries, and their zero entries can be attained within finite iterations. \item Prove the global convergence and convergence rate of the iterates generated by the proposed algorithms under some proper assumption on the loss function, where the R-linear convergence is appropriate for (\ref{g0p}) with some common loss functions in linear, logistic and Poisson regression. \end{itemize}

 We organize the remaining part of this paper as follows.
 In Section \ref{section2}, we define a stationary point of relaxation problem (\ref{g0ps}) and a strong local minimizer of primal problem (\ref{g0p}), and analyze their equivalence.
-In Section \ref{section3}, we propose two DC algorithms to solve problem (\ref{g0ps}) and prove that all accumulation points of the proposed algorithms are strong local minimizers of problem (\ref{g0p}), have a common support set and finite iteration convergence on some entries.
-In Section \ref{section4}, we analyze the global convergence analysis and convergence rate estimation of the proposed algorithms.
-In Section \ref{section5}, some examples are provided to show the solvability of the suproblems in the proposed algorithms.
+In Section \ref{section3}, we propose two DC algorithms to solve problem (\ref{g0ps}) and prove that all accumulation points of the proposed algorithms are strong local minimizers of problem (\ref{g0p}), have a common support set and finite iteration convergence on zero entries.
+In Section \ref{section4}, we analyze the global convergence and convergence rates of the proposed algorithms.
 Finally, some numerical examples are given in Section \ref{section6} to verify the theoretical results and show the good performance of the proposed algorithms in solving problem (\ref{g0p}).